tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

   error when I tried to add myself as a sandbox tester - Apple ID is created for each new sandox tester right after it's added here.

-- sign out of Apple ID on iPhone before testing subscriptions
+- sign out of Apple ID on iPhone before testing subscription

   it's also important not to sign in as a sandbox tester in `Settings` but in application only (when prompted before making a purchase) - a sandbox